Types of starchy foods

-Dried pasta can be stored in a cupboard and typically has a long shelf life, while fresh pasta will need refrigerating and has a shorter lifespan.
+Dried pasta can be stored in a cupboard and typically has a long shelf life, while fresh pasta will need to be refrigerated and has a shorter lifespan.
 Check the food packaging for "best before" or "use by" dates and further storage instructions.

 Acrylamide in starchy food

-Acrylamide is a chemical that can be found in some starchy foods when they are toasted, roasted, baked, grilled or fried at high temperatures.
+Acrylamide is a chemical that can be found in some starchy foods when they're toasted, roasted, baked, grilled or fried at high temperatures.

 Boiling, steaming and microwave cooking are unlikely to produce much acrylamide.